Lent and Holy Week, March 5 to April 20, 2014

 We will journey through the Christian season of Lent, from Ash Wednesday to Easter Sunday,* with writings by Thomas Merton (Fr.
 Louis), Trappist monk, poet, spiritual teacher, hermit, and social critic.

-The readings (they will be brief: this is a retreat, not a course) will come twice a week, usually on Wednesday morning and Saturday evening.
+The readings (they will be brief: this is a retreat, not a course) will come twice a week, usually on Tuesday evening and Saturday morning.

 Readings will be coordinated with Lenten observance.
 Along with the writings by Merton will be suggestions for reflection, meditation, journal-keeping (verbal or visual), and prayer which participants can use and adapt to their daily life and to their own spiritual practice.

 Like all our online retreats, this one will include, but not require, opportunities for conversation with other participants.